Lieutenant-Debaser/PS1-Disc-Ripper/README.md

 discs and create valid binary files from that data for personal emulation or archival purposes.

+### Important Update
+It has come to my attention through testing that this script may not produce entirely valid dumps.
+I believe the .bin files produced are okay, but the .cue/.toc file created is not.
+PCSX-Reloaded (PCSXR) and PCSX ReARMed seem to handle them okay, but Mednafen throws an error and will not load the game.

 # What This Isn't
 This is not a piracy tool.
 Officially, I do not condone piracy of any kind.
 Distributing copyrighted work that you do not have the righst to is a criminal